endormi/tilux/README.md

 Type | About | Choices
 :------:|-----------|:------:
-Info | Gain info about the host (name, OS, kernel version etc. and public IP) | 1 or 2 Cryptography (WIP) | Encryption and decryption (ccrypt, gpg, openssl and pyca) | 1, 2, 3 or 4 Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 or 2 Networking | IP pinging and server pinging | 1 or 2 Misc | Miscellaneous scripts (check if file or dir exists) | 1
+Info | Gain info about the host (name, OS, kernel version etc. and public IP) | info Cryptography (WIP) | Encryption and decryption (ccrypt, gpg, openssl and pyca) | 1, 2, 3 or 4 Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 or 2 Networking | IP pinging and server pinging | 1 or 2 Misc | Miscellaneous scripts (check if file or dir exists) | 1